-Looking at homes in Albany County?
+Looking for a home mortgage in Albany, NY or Albany County?
 This diverse area offers a unique blend of city, town and country.
 Bounded on the east by the Hudson River and on the north by the Mohawk, the county offers a little something for everyone, with real estate ranging from urban chic to village quaint.
 Some of the more popular locales include the towns of Bethlehem, Colonie, Guilderland and New Scotland as well as the cities of Cohoes and Albany — New York’s Capital.

 To find out more about loan and mortgage options in Albany County, contact Maple Tree for a free consultation to help you understand your options and which mortgage option will be best for you.